 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example:

 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety and PSHE lessons.

-Part of our school ethos and behavior policy has revolved around core values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-All members of the school community treat each other with respect and pupils understand that respect needs to be shown to everyone, whatever differences we may have.
-Displays around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behavior policy.
-The core value of Respect at our school underpins our work every day, both in and out of the classroom.
+Part of our academy ethos and behavior policy has revolved around core values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+All members of the academy community treat each other with respect and pupils understand that respect needs to be shown to everyone, whatever differences we may have.
+Displays around the academy promote respect for others and this is reiterated through our classroom and learning rules, as well as our behavior policy.
+The core value of Respect at our academy underpins our work every day, both in and out of the classroom.

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in PSHE.
 Members of different faiths or religions, and those who speak languages other than English, are encouraged to share their knowledge to enhance learning within classes and the academy.